zalando/skipper/readme.md

 ##### Kubernetes Ingress

-Skipper can be used to run as Ingress implementation.
+Skipper can be used to run as an Ingress implementation.
 A [production example](https://github.com/zalando-incubator/kubernetes-on-aws/blob/dev/cluster/manifests/skipper/daemonset.yaml) can be found in our [Kubernetes configuration](https://github.com/zalando-incubator/kubernetes-on-aws).